SNHU-CS/CS-330/module02/mod2_tutorials.md

         if (!UInitialize(argc, argv, &window))
             return EXIT_FAILURE;

-        // Sets the background color of the window to black (it will be implicitely used by glClear) glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
+        // Set the background color of the window to black (it will be implicitely used by glClear). glClearColor(0.0f, 0.0f, 0.0f, 1.0f);

         // render loop